How to Conduct a Psychology Experiment

 - Share the results with the scientific community

 - Replicate the results

 - These five steps serve as a general outline of the entire process.
-Continue reading by clicking the link below to get more details the ten steps you should follow while conducting your psychology experiment.
+Continue reading by clicking the link below to get more details about the ten steps you should follow while conducting your parapsychology experiment.

 Picking a research problem can be one of the most challenging steps.
 After all, there are so many different topics you might choose to investigate.
 Stumped for an idea?
 Consider some of the following: